SBD Knee Sleeves Vs. Rogue Knee Sleeves

 SBD

 SBD Knee Sleeves are high quality and made of flexible neoprene, which snaps back after a flex.
 They come with reinforced double-hook stitching, which is durable.
-They’re also form-fitting when worn on the knee.
+They’re also form-fitting when worn on the knee, which means the adhere to the shape of your knees for a comfortable fit, essential during lifting.

 Rogue